jdesrosiers/decorator-workshop/README.md

 Initialize the Application
 --------------------------
-Create an Sqlite database with some sample data.
-Create another Sqlite database to use for testing.
+Before you can do anything, you will need to run this script to create an Sqlite database with some sample data and second Sqlite database that will be used for testing.

 ```bash
 mvn compile exec:java@init